baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/dicom_image_load.md

 The main attributes of interest used for this example include:

 - DicomRead="*option*"
-    - an attribute in the Image element
+    - an attribute of the Image element
 	- if set to "Y", images will be loaded using dicom functionality
 	- if set to "N" (default) images are loaded as data volumes